The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Current Tasks

-- *Have a drink, show remorse for unnecessary violence.
-Any +25g wine?*
+- *Have a drink, show remorse for unnecessary violence.*
+  - *Any +25g wine?*
+  - *Reflavor Toll the Dead as pleading for surrender.*

 - Entering Witchcross.
   - Defeated looters.